Better Customer Service

 Onsite IVR is preferable when direct integration with your existing contact center, agent and telephony systems is needed.
-Plum provides as much server support as you need but you are responsible for your facility, networking, and telecommunications.
+Plum provides as much server support as you need, but you are responsible for your facility, networking, and telecommunications.

 You can use one of Plum Voice’s rapid application development tools or you can write the VoiceXML code yourself.

-Like HTML, VoiceXML is an open standard based on XML, and hence development and maintenance of IVR applications with VoiceXML does not require specialized knowledge of proprietary and obscure telephony languages
+Like HTML, VoiceXML is an open standard based on XML, and hence development and maintenance of IVR applications with VoiceXML does not require specialized knowledge of proprietary and obscure telephony languages.

-IVR has been around a long time, but it wasn’t until the 2000s when it started to become more accessible and cost effective for business of all sizes.
+IVR has been around a long time, but it wasn’t until the 2000s when it started to become more accessible and cost effective for businesses of all sizes.
 Dramatic increases in computer processing power enabled huge advances in speech recognition which revolutionized the IVR industry.
 Advances in speech synthesis technology have also made conversations with IVR systems natural and pleasant, unlike their robotic, inaccurate predecessors.
-In addition, the acceptance of cloud computing has lead to an increase in the use of IVR as it removes the need for businesses to invest in infrastructure to process calls.
+In addition, the acceptance of cloud computing has led to an increase in the use of IVR as it removes the need for businesses to invest in infrastructure to process calls.